mzaragoza/myhoa/README.md

 * setting to set email and/or sms alerts
 * create new post with in topics
   * residents will have the option to post anonimusly or sing there posts
+  * residents will be able to comment on other residents post
   * vote up/down on all residents post (this will show support or agains on residets feeling, this will alos be anonimus to prebent retaiation from other reients )
+  * residents will be able to vote (+/-) on comments
+  * residents will be able to flag off topics posts and comeents
 * read minuts
 * view event calendar
 * view budget